young, 9 mm

 a cream animal broadly reticulated in black.
 In contrast to Tubulophilinopsis

 sp. #1, the black lines

-is rarely seen on Maui where it has been found only in Halimeda kanaloana beds at
+is rarely seen on Maui where it has been found mostly in Halimeda kanaloana

 of 1-3 m (3-10 ft) in Kaneohe Bay and other highly protected sites.

 It has also been found at Hale'iwa trench to 24 m (80 ft) and Scott

 Big Island, Maui, Oahu, Kauai, French Frigate Shoals and Midway: widely distributed in

 referred to as "Pilsbry's headshield slug" in Hoover, 1998 &

 sp. #1 in the 1998 edition.
 It was first reported from Hawaii in Pease,

 1860 (as Philinopsis nigra).
 Pilsbry, 1921 and Edmondson, 1946 list it as both Aglaja nigra and Aglaja pilsbryi.
 Aglaja pilsbryi hawaiensis